chippyash/Simple-Accounts/README.md

 V1.2.0

 - replaced chippyash\Accounts namespace with SAccounts
-- Transaction deprecated, use SimpleTransaction (Transaction proxies to SimpleTransaction and will be removed in next feature point release)
+- Transaction deprecated, use SimpleTransaction (Transaction proxies to SimpleTransaction and will be removed in the future)
 - SplitTransactions introduced, use these for preference
 - BC break with XML Journal file format to accommodate split transactions

+V1.3.0 Added Control Accounts